fireflycons/go-debugger/README.md

 Package debugger contains utilities for managing debug sessions of the application the package is imported into.

-Supported archtectures:
+Supported archtectures and what's detected:

-- Linux
+- Linux: dlv or gdb
-- Windows
+- Windows: any debugger
-- MacOS
+- MacOS: dlv or gdb
-- FreeBSD \(64 bit\)
+- FreeBSD \(64 bit\): dlv or gdb

 ## Index